Jordan McCall, Phd, MPH

 From there I did my PhD in Neurosciences at WashU with Michael Bruchas.
 The two main focuses of my research in the Bruchas lab was on the neural circuitry responsible for the anxiolytic effects of beta-blockers and in pioneering new wireless technology to manipulate neural circuitry, the latter in close collaboration with John Rogers group of amazing materials scientists and engineers.
 I stayed at WashU as postdoctoral research associate with Rob Gereau studying pain neurophysiology and developing new approaches to behavioral analysis.

-I do my best to carve out free time with my family and try to reduce my BMI (though I know that’s a flawed metric).
+I do my best to carve out free time with my friends and family.
+We only live once.

 THE TEAM (in Alphabetical order)